 - Submit a complete and accurate medical history including all current medications on the pre-departure forms provided by AU Abroad and/or the program provider.

 - Review and follow the advice on Prescription Medication Abroad.
 In many countries amphetamine-based medications used for attention deficit disorders are illegal or highly restricted.
 Research the laws and regulations in your host country and make arrangements with your current mental health provider for you to use alternate medications if necessary.
 Addresses as well as excerpted national statutes for most countries can be found at the International Narcotics Control Board.

 - Research the availability of medications in your host country.
 Supplies can vary widely in different countries so make sure that you have a plan to access the medications that you need.

 - Don’t stop taking your medications or adjust your dosage unless advised to do so by a medical professional.
 Students may have feelings of excitement and exhilaration when they arrive abroad and sometimes decide to stop taking their medication.
 Don’t do this.

 - Understand that you may experience culture shock and/or become homesick.
-Symptoms may include feeling helpless, out of control, vulnerable, fearful, anxious, confused, sad and depressed and are usually transitory – lasting a few weeks.
+Normal symptoms may include feeling vulnerable, fearful, anxious, confused, and sad, and are usually transitory – lasting no more than a few weeks.
 For tips on how to adjust to culture shock, see the links under the resources header below.